jamesraymusic/jamesraymusic.github.io/lyrics/teach-me-tonight.md

 # Lyrics - Teach Me Tonight

-Did you say I've got a lot to learn
+Did you say I've got a lot to learn?
 Well, don't think I'm trying not to learn
 Since this is the perfect spot to learn
 Teach me tonight

-Starting with the A, B, C of it
+Starting with the ABC of it
-Right down to the X, Y and Z of it
+Right down to the XY and Z of it
 Help me solve the mystery of it
 Teach me tonight